 From the moment you start writing code to implement a new feature or fix a bug, there are many stages where you can test your code.
 Each stage of testing covers a different aspect of the application, and together they help you build up confidence that your serverless app will work the way it’s intended to.

-One of the most frequently asked questions about serverless is “How do I test my code locally?”.
+One of the most frequently asked questions about serverless applications is “How do I test my code locally?”.
 There are several approaches to doing this:

 - Run the Node.js function inside a custom wrapper.